Code-Institute-Submissions/giacoren6-Rock-Paper-Scissors-Game/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgiacoren6.github.io%2FRock-Paper-Scissors-Game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
-No errors were found when passing through the official [Jshint validator](https://jshint.com/) The following metrics were returned:
+No errors were found when passing through the official [Jshint validator](https://jshint.com/)
-There are 11 functions in this file.
-Function with the largest signature takes 2 arguments, while the median is 0.
-Largest function has 10 statements in it, while the median is 3.
-The most complex function has a cyclomatic complexity value of 4 while the median is 2.